Gambia International Airlines

-Gambia International Airlines Limited (GIA) is the national carrier of the Gambia and the most experienced and trusted ground handler in Banjul, The Gambia.
-GIA's mandate is to provide air transportation and related services to carriers operating at Banjul International Airport.
-Since its inception, GIA's core activities were categorized into flight operations, ground handling, cargo operations, Ticket sales and reservation, and Hajj and Umrah activities.
-However, the flight operation unit of GIA has been dormant for a while due to the lack of a viable partner to reactivate this activity.
+Gambia International Airlines Limited (GIA) was the national carrier of the Gambia.
+GIA currently provides air transportation and related services to carriers operating at Banjul International Airport.
+The flight operation unit of GIA has been dormant due to lack of financing.

 History

 Gambia International Airlines was established on 23 January 1996 and started operations on 1st March 1996.
 GIA was established to take over the activities of the then-defunct Gambia Airways.

-By its vision, mission, legal status, and mandate, the operation of international air services is meant to be the core business activity of GIA.
-However, mainly due to a lack of requisite financial resources, a strategic decision was taken early in the company's life to defer independent flight operations.
-Nonetheless, several attempts have been made at joint operations with several partner airlines including:
+The airline's flights were operated by Air Namibia in 2000, however despite making a profit in 2003 the airline was shut down in 2004 due to operational problems with flights ceasing in 2007.

+Flights

+Several attempts were made at joint operations including: